 So, I bought 2 whole chicken breasts that were already split, dredged them in gluten-free flour, and then "fried" in a mix of olive oil and butter for about 3 minutes each side.

+Once those were done, I added the lemon juice, capers, and chicken stock.
+This was allowed to cook for a couple of minutes, scraping the browned flour off the bottom of the pan.
+The chicken was then returned to the pan with the juices for about 5 minutes each side.
 The pasta definitely took the most time and was surprisingly more "complex" than I had planned for it to be.
 It seems common that when doing family style Italian, there is always a meat and pasta dish.
 This is why I felt the need to prepare both!
 For the pasta, I was going to keep it vegetarian but for some reason pancetta sounded really good.
 The pasta contained the following ingredients:

 Angel Hair